Physical (Social) Distancing

 Measures to Prevent Crowds from Gathering, to Encourage Appropriate Social Distancing, and to Prevent Unnecessary Contact

 APU has limited persons on campus at any one time, which allows for employees, students, and visitors to easily maintain at least a six-foot distance from one another at all practicable times.
 The campuses are closed with the exception of designated employees with essential duties and students who may be educated in person consistent with applicable public agency health orders and guidance.

-Posted signage has been placed at the following locations where employees with essential roles or students might have business, in order to keep the six-foot distancing protocol: Student Health Center, Facilities Management, Mail Services, Azusa Print+Design, timekeeping areas, and IMT Support Center.
+Posted signage has been placed at the following locations where employees with essential roles or students might have business, in order to keep the six-foot distancing protocol: Student Health Center, Facilities Management, Mail Services, Azusa Print+Design, timekeeping areas, student housing areas with occupants, and IMT Support Center.

 Tape or other markings have been placed at least six feet apart in line areas and walkways for faculty, staff, or student areas, to include essential employees, at public entrances with signs directing persons to use the markings to maintain distance.

 All employees have been instructed to maintain at least a six-foot distance from visitors and each other, except employees who may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary.
 Measures were taken to prevent people from self-serving any food-related items as of March 25, 2020, and shortly thereafter all on-campus food service venues are now closed.
 Limited take away food services will be available at Paws ’N Go on East Campus Monday-Thursday, 7 a.m.-4 p.m., starting Monday, January 11, 2021.
 Food is prepared and served in accordance with applicable county health department orders related to food service.

 Where applicable, contactless payment systems are provided; when not feasible, sanitizing of payment systems happens regularly.